-Special Collections and University Archives is closed for the 2018-2019 academic year in preparation for the upcoming Library building renovations.
+Special Collections and University Archives is closed until summer 2021 due to the Library building renovation.

 The University Library Special Collections is a repository for primary research materials of interest to the campus, the community, and the Central Valley region.
 The primary purpose of Special Collections at Stanislaus State is to support faculty teaching and student learning and research.
 Special Collections consists of donated and purchased collections relevant to disciplines taught at Stanislaus State University and to the university’s six-county service area of San Joaquin, Stanislaus, Merced, Mariposa, Tuolumne, and Calaveras Counties.